twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 I could not rely on my teacher; so I prayed to the Buddha, but he did not teach me.
 I was afraid of the four woeful existences (apāya).
 Fear of ageing, sickness, and death sufferings was also this mind.
 The female boss Visākhā, and Anāthapiṇḍika boss became stream winners (sotāpanna), and enjoyed the sensual pleasure in havens, they were also in this mind.
 This mind was changing in various ways to express its nature—which I became understanding of.
 It was arriving at insight.
 When doing the practice, I didn’t get what one’s desire was, and thinking as follows.

 In the past, arahants attained absorption (jhānas), before I also had attained jhānas.
 Attaining of jhānas must be arahant.
 Therefore, I practiced ānāpāna up to jhāna levels, after attaining it I went up to the sky as before, and came down again.
 I was playing jhāna in different ways, after that I was opening my eyes, and when seeing a nun, and only knowing as a nun.
 In this case, if seeing man, and knowing as man, seeing dog, and still knowing as dog, then my practice was not attaining the Dhamma Nibbāna) yet.
 I deviated from it, so what should I do to achieve Dhamma?
 I didn’t see the trace of the path because I didn’t get the good method and the right way.
 Therefore, I myself teach you with guarantee with the right method, and right way.
 I am concerned for you not to happen the same as me.
-I am teaching you this kind of saddhā.
+I am teaching you with this kind of saddhā.

 I was practicing until my buttocks were like falling apart with the skin falling out.
 After the sitting, if I got up my buttocks, and robe were sticking together.